milanaryal/milanaryal.github.io/_docs/example-content.md

 ### Footnotes

 Footnotes are supported as part of the Markdown syntax.
 Here's one in action.
-Clicking this button[^fn-sample_footnote] will lead you to a footnote.
+Clicking this number[^fn-sample_footnote] will lead you to a footnote.
 The syntax looks like:

-[^fn-sample_footnote]: Handy!
-Now click the button to view or hide footnotes.

 ```text
 Clicking this button[^fn-sample_footnote]